Fall-2023-CS-Senior-Experience/MarcoHawk-Users/README.md

 # MacroHawk
 Users follow the instructions below to download and install the MacroHawk app.
-Use the Table content to jump
+Use the Table of contents to jump

 1. Edit setting to allow application to run on device.
 2. Download App